bsoja/LegionGame/README.md

 Architecture and basic UI is done, most progress is made for map view.

 ## Localization
-Game should be easily to localize, please take a look at /data/texts folder where json files for every supported language are located.
-Currently Polish and English (mostly) translation are available.
+Game should be easy to localize, please take a look to /data/texts folder, there are JSON files for every supported language (currently Polish and English).

 ## Contribution
 If you would like to help/comment/donate or have some ideas, please let me know.